fda0/time_tracker/README.md

 # Time Tracker

-Simple time tracking command line program.
-Currently available only on 64-bit Windows.

-Time Tracker was designed to work with text files that are readable and easy to edit manually.
+Console application designed to work with simple text file format that is easy to edit manually.
-It reads the file, validates it and reformats it with added comments.
+App reads the file, validates it and reformats it with added comments.
+Data can be queried and presented in multiple ways (daily/weekly/monthly/yearly summaries + top ranking based on description topic).

 Changes are saved and archived automatically.
 You can edit the file in external editor and state of the program should get automatically refreshed.
 Using text editor with hot file reloading is recommended.

-Feedback is welcomed but keep in mind I'm trying to minimize complexity of this tool.

 Icon based on this image: https://www.freepik.com/free-vector/hand-drawn-retro-pocket-watch_2783059.htm

 ### TODOs
-- [ ] Filtering by matching text in description
+- [.]
+Filtering by matching text in description
-- [ ] Even more filtering options
-- [ ] Count command for integer quantities (parallel to time tracking)
-- [ ] Linux version
+- [.]
+Linux version
-- [x] Filtering based on data ranges

 ### In action